 - Difficulty with a sexual response (vaginal dryness or erectile dysfunction)

-Proximal neuropathy affects nerves in the thighs, buttocks, hips, or legs.
-These symptoms often occur on one side of the body and may spread to both sides.
+Proximal neuropathy affects thighs, buttocks, hips, or leg nerves.
+These symptoms often occur on one side of the body and may spread to both.
 Symptoms include:

 - Severe pain in the thigh, hip, or buttocks